 Pendragon: the endgame car

-At 12,000,000 Fons from the Regalia Dealership in New Harland, the Pendragon is the highest max-speed car in the game at 202, and it maintains great handling and stability even at full throttle.
-It needs light braking on sharper corners, but the Game8 team describes it as a car that genuinely feels worth 12 million Fons.
+At 12,000,000 Fons from the Regalia Dealership in New Harland, the Pendragon is the highest max-speed car in the game at 202.
+It maintains great handling and stability even at full throttle.
+It needs light braking on sharper corners, but the car genuinely feels worth 12 million Fons in practice.
 Save for this once you have the ST79 handling your daily driving.

 A-tier vehicles explained